wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

+3.2.
+Directory Server

-   certificate publication server will need to wrap these in a certificate.
+   The directory server contains a database of certificates.
+If newly manufactured devices upload certificates the directory server can simply publish these; if the devices provide the raw public keys and unique device identifier, the directory server will need to wrap these in a certificate.

    The customers (e.g., Operator_A) query this server with the serial number (or other provided unique identifier) of a device, and